alliscode/sdc-behavioral-cloning/README.md

 ### Description:
 In this project I demonstrate the creation of a convolutional neural network that is capable of steering a vehicle around a track using only images from a center mounted dash cam.
 This project was part of the [Udacity Self-Driving Car Engineering Nanodegree program](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013).

+#### Code organization:
+- [model.py](./model.py): Defines and build the convolutional nueral networks.
+- [process.py](./process.py) : Performs preprocessing on the dash-cam images.
+- [data.py](./data.py): Manages the data for training, testing and verification.
+- [model.h5](./model.h5): The trained and saved keras model.
+- [drive.py](./drive.py): Responsible for communicating with the simulator and running dash-cam images through the network to produce the next steering angle.

 ### References:
 The following sources provided ideas and inspiration for this project: